FHDW-Alexander-Rogalla/sdk_ec_backend_api/README.md

 # SDK EC Backend API
 Backend API for the E-Commerce Software Development Kit project, built with .NET 9.0 and ASP.NET Core.

 ### IMPORTANT
-Depending on the HTTP/HTTPS-mode, the routes have to be configured in the frontend in file: sdk_ec_frontend\ec_frontend\src\environments\environment.ts
+Depending on the HTTP/HTTPS-mode, the routes have to be configured in the frontend in file (default expects API to be started in HTTP): sdk_ec_frontend\ec_frontend\src\environments\environment.ts